zxc916684603/ecs/intl.en-US/Product Introduction/Network and security/IP addresses of a classic network-connected ECS instance.md

 Once a classic network-connected ECS instance is created, you cannot change its intranet IP address.

 **Note:** Do not change an intranet IP address within a guest operating system.
-Otherwise, communication within an intranet gets interrupted.
+Otherwise, communication within an intranet is interrupted.

 ## Public IP addresses {#section_hlg_g3w_ydb .section}

 If you purchase bandwidth for Internet access, a public IP address is assigned to your classic network-connected ECS instance.
 You cannot change the public IP address once it is assigned.

 **Scenarios**